 Shop around for a mortgage.
 Check the latest mortgage rates online through Credible.
 They’ve got one of the largest networks of lenders that compete for your business.
 Your goal should be to get as many written offers as possible and then use the offers as leverage to get the lowest interest rate possible.

-Updated for 2019 and beyond.
+Updated for 2021 and beyond.
 The Chinese homebuyers have left the house vacant for over a year since purchase.
 It looks like they’ve just used the house to park $2.25M of their wealth.
 It was a great move since the US dollar has appreciated to a 13 year high and the house is now valued at closer to $2.65M.
+Don’t let the wealthy mainland Chinese buy up our property.
+Buy up our own property instead!